ReconquerOnline/reconquer_contributions/README.md

 Items Need to fit within a 1x1 square.

-There are four example items included in this repository.
+There are four example items included in this repository in the "user_contributions" folder.

 Alternatively, you can instead upload assets to a site like [poly.pizza](https://poly.pizza) and release them under CC0/CC-BY there.